Will there be a Shōgun season 2? Latest news and speculation

 Speaking to Town & Country, co-showrunner Marks admitted that they "spent five years on this and it [felt] like 30 in terms of just that level of detail that you have to put in every single day".

 Initially intended to be filmed in Japan, the series was actually shot in Canada due to the pandemic.
-Now, with those restrictions not in place, could the series move to being shot in Japan?
+Now, with those restrictions not in place, there are suggestions the series could move to being shot in Japan.

 Who could return for Shōgun season 2?